The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 also valid for $\Re(s)>1$, where $p_1=2$, $p_2=3$, and $p_3=5$ and so on, denote the prime number sequence.
 The expression for the complex magnitude, or modulus, of the Euler prime product is

 for $\sigma>1$, which for a positive integer argument $\sigma=k$ simplifies the zeta terms using (3), resulting in

 Using this form, the first few special values of this representation are

-where we let $t=0$ and reduced the hyperbolic cosine term [6][8].
-The value for $\zeta(1)$ in terms of Euler prime product representation is asymptotic to $e^{\gamma}\log(p_k)$ due to Mertens's theorem as $k\to \infty$ [4][13].
+where we let $t=0$ and reduced the hyperbolic cosine term as we have shown in [7][9].
+The value for $\zeta(1)$ in terms of Euler prime product representation is asymptotic to $e^{\gamma}\log(p_k)$ due to Mertens's theorem as $k\to \infty$ [5][14].
 Also, the arg of the Euler product can be found as

 thus writing the Euler product in polar form: